How Telehealth is Helping Address Veteran Food Insecurity

-The VA added a food insecurity component to its homelessness screener in 2017.
-In March 2021 they updated this component to include a Hunger Vital Sign, a two-question screening tool used to better identify at-risk households.
+The VA also added a food insecurity component to its homelessness screener in 2017.
+In March 2021, they updated this component to include a Hunger Vital Sign, a two-question screening tool used to better identify at-risk households.

 Most VA medical centers also offer a telehealth resource called the Healthy Teaching Kitchen Program which provides a virtual way for veterans to stay at home and learn to prepare healthy meals by watching their dietitian prepare a dish at a VA facility.

 “The VA’s partnership with the USDA’s Food and Nutrition Services is an example of a partnership that jointly addresses veterans’ hunger and food insecurity through screening veterans for insecurity during medical visits, training staff on resources for counseling for veterans with food insecurity and educating clients on new Supplemental Nutrition Assistance Program eligibility,” said Utech.